dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ImportExportApi.md

     OAuth2Security.setAccessToken("YOUR ACCESS TOKEN");

     ImportExportApi apiInstance = new ImportExportApi(defaultClient);
-    File file = new File("/path/to/file"); // File | Zip archive consisting on exported api configuration Boolean preserveProvider = true; // Boolean | Preserve Original Provider of the API.
+    File file = new File("/path/to/file"); // File | Zip archive consisting on exported API configuration Boolean preserveProvider = true; // Boolean | Preserve Original Provider of the API.
 This is the user choice to keep or replace the API provider
     Boolean rotateRevision = true; // Boolean | Once the revision max limit reached, undeploy and delete the earliest revision and create a new revision
     Boolean overwrite = true; // Boolean | Whether to update the API or not.
 This is used when updating already existing APIs